PA Media: History

 In February 2015, PA announced the sale of its finance publications divisions, which included TelecomFinance and SatelliteFinance.

 In September 2018 it was announced that the news agency was renamed from Press Association to PA Media, and the umbrella company from PA Group Limited to PA Media Group Limited.
 This coincided with a move from their Vauxhall Bridge Road offices to a new space that would accommodate the move toward digital media.

-The editor-in-chief of the news agency is Pete Clifton, who was appointed in October 2014.
+The editor-in-chief of the news agency is Jack Lefley, who was appointed in 2024 and began the role in 2025.

+In June 2024, the Central Arbitration Committee forced PA to recognize the National Union of Journalists as the official union representing PA's editorial employees.
+As of May, the bargaining unit was composed of 274 workers.

 Other divisions and ventures

 PA Training

 PA Training is Europe's biggest journalism and media training company.
 It was formed in 2006, when the Press Association acquired Trinity Mirror's training centre in Newcastle upon Tyne.
 The NCTJ course in Newcastle has been around since 1969.

-The business already owned the former Westminster Press-owned Editorial Centre and merged the two businesses to become PA Training, and has a proud history of training many of the UK's leading journalists.
+The business already owned the former Westminster Press-owned Editorial Centre and merged the two businesses to become PA Training.

-In 2014, PA's journalism training centre in Newcastle was named by the NCTJ as the best in Britain.

 Alamy

-Alamy, a global stock photo agency with over 125 million images, was wholly acquired by PA Media in February 2020.
+Alamy, a global stock photo agency with over 400 million images as of July 2025, was wholly acquired by PA Media in February 2020.
 The purchase enables PA Media to enter the international stock photography market.